 With respect to the proposed change to permit ALO Orders and Day ISO ALO Orders to be entered in any size, the Exchange also believes that the proposed change would promote just and equitable principles of trade, remove impediments to, and perfect the mechanism of, a free and open market and a national market system, and protect investors and the public interest.
-Specifically, the Exchange believes that the proposed change would provide ETP Holders with the flexibility and optionality to enter ALO Orders and Day ISO ALO Orders in odd lot sized orders, which could increase liquidity and enhance opportunities for order execution on the Exchange, to the benefit of all market participants.
-The Exchange also believes that the proposed change would align Exchange rules with the treatment of post-only orders on other cash equity exchanges, thereby removing impediments to, and perfecting the mechanism of, a free and open market and a national market system.
+Specifically, the Exchange believes that the proposed change would provide member organizations with the flexibility and optionality to enter ALO Orders and Day ISO ALO Orders in odd lot sized orders, which could increase liquidity and enhance opportunities for order execution on the Exchange, to the benefit of all market participants.
+The Exchange also believes that the proposed change would align Exchange rules with the treatment of post-only orders on other cash equity exchanges, thereby removing impediments to, and perfecting the mechanism of, a free and open market and a national market system.23

-The Exchange also believes that the proposed change to modify the operation of the NDR Modifier would remove impediments to, and perfect the mechanism of, a free and open market and a national market system and protect investors and the public interest.
-Specifically, the Exchange believes that this proposed change, which would provide that any resting order with the NDR Modifier would remove liquidity when it is locked by any ALO Order, would expand the circumstances under which an order with the NDR Modifier would be eligible to trade, thereby increasing opportunities for order execution to the benefit of all market participants.
-The Exchange also believes that eliminating the use of the NDR Modifier with MPL-ALO Orders would remove impediments to, and perfect the mechanism of, a free and open market and a national market system because the order type-modifier combination is inconsistent with the purpose of an MPL-ALO Order (and has not been used by ETP Holders), and the elimination of the NDR Modifier in this context would simplify the Exchange's rules.
-The Exchange further believes that the operation of the NDR Modifier, as modified, would not be novel and that the proposed change would promote just and equitable principles of trade and remove impediments to, and perfect the mechanism of, a free and open market and a national market system because the NDR Modifier would function similarly to analogous modifiers offered by other cash equity exchanges.
+The Exchange also believes that its proposed addition of the NDR Modifier and Proactive if Locked/Crossed Modifier would promote just and equitable principles of trade, remove impediments to, and perfect the mechanism of, a free and open market and a national market system, and protect investors and the public interest by offering member organizations the use of modifiers already available on the Affiliated Exchanges, thereby harmonizing the Exchange's rules with the Affiliated Exchanges' rules.
+The Exchange also believes that the proposed change would remove impediments to, and perfect the mechanism of, a free and open market and a national market system by offering member organizations the use of additional modifiers and, for orders designated with an NDR Modifier or Proactive if Locked/Crossed Modifier, expanding the circumstances under which such orders would be eligible to route or trade, thereby providing for increased opportunities for order execution.
+The Exchange further believes that the operation of the NDR Modifier, as proposed, would not be novel and that the proposed change would promote just and equitable principles of trade and remove impediments to, and perfect the mechanism of, a free and open market and a national market system because the modifier would function similarly to the NDR Modifier on the Affiliated Exchanges, as well as analogous modifiers offered by other cash equity exchanges.24

-The Exchange also believes that the proposed changes to make an MPL Order eligible to trade at the less aggressive of the midpoint of the PBBO or its limit price and to permit an MPL Order to reprice and trade relative to LULD Price Bands would promote just and equitable principles of trade and remove impediments to, and perfect the mechanism of, a free and open market and a national market system because MPL Orders could have more opportunities to trade with contra-side interest, thereby providing ETP Holders with increased opportunities for order execution and enhancing market quality for all market participants.
-The Exchange also believes that this proposed change would remove impediments to, and perfect the mechanism of, a free and open market and a national market system because permitting MPL Orders to trade at the less aggressive of the midpoint of the PBBO or at their limit price is not novel and that comparable order types on other cash equity exchanges currently behave in this manner.
-The Exchange further believes that the proposed change to eliminate the "No Midpoint Execution" Modifier would remove impediments to, and perfect the mechanism of, a free and open market and a national market system because the proposed change, along with the proposed changes to MPL Orders, could result in greater opportunities for order execution, thereby enhancing market quality on the Exchange.
+The Exchange also believes that the proposed changes to make an MPL Order eligible to trade at the less aggressive of the midpoint of the PBBO or its limit price and to permit an MPL Order to reprice and trade relative to LULD Price Bands would promote just and equitable principles of trade and remove impediments to, and perfect the mechanism of, a free and open market and a national market system because MPL Orders could have more opportunities to trade with contra-side interest, thereby providing member organizations with increased opportunities for order execution and enhancing market quality for all market participants.
+The Exchange also believes that this proposed change would remove impediments to, and perfect the mechanism of, a free and open market and a national market system because permitting MPL Orders to trade at the less aggressive of the midpoint of the PBBO or at their limit price is not novel and that comparable order types on other cash equity exchanges currently behave in this manner.25